Universal Cardy-Like Behavior of 3D Partition Functions from Supersymmetric Localization: Review of 3d Rigid Supersymmetric Backgrounds

 We are interested in supersymmetric theories on the following background:

-which corresponds to the asymptotic metric of an AdS$_4$ rotating black hole.
+which corresponds to the asymptotic metric on the boundary of a rotating, electrically charged AdS$_4$ black hole.
 There are two equivalent perspectives that can be taken regarding the above metric.
 The first one views the passage from the first line to the second as a mere change of coordinates $t=-i\tau$.
 In this context, $\tau$ is purely imaginary, and $\Omega$ is a real constant, such that the whole metric \eqref{eq:metric} remains real.
-One can also/further consider a Wick rotation which rotates $\tau$ from the imaginary axis to the real axis in the complex plane; in this latter situation one should correspondingly rotate he parameter $\Omega$ from a real constant to a purely imaginary constant.
-From now on, we work with real-valued $\tau$ and purely imaginary-valued $\Omega$.
-This justifies the metric considered in \cite{Nian:2019pxj}.
+One can also/further consider a Wick rotation which rotates $\tau$ from the imaginary axis to the real axis in the complex plane; in this latter situation one should correspondingly rotate the parameter $\Omega$ from a real constant to a purely imaginary constant.
+In this paper, we work with real-valued $\tau$, while $\Omega$ can be either real or purely imaginary, which will be mentioned explicitly in the context.

 In the metric \eqref{eq:metric}, the $S^2$ has the radius $L$, and the $S^1$ has a real period \be \tau \sim \tau + \beta\, , \ee where the period $\beta$ is independent of $L$.
 As discussed in \cite{Nian:2019pxj}, the metric \eqref{eq:metric} can be written into a standard transversely holomorphic foliation (THF) form (see also the very pedagogical review \cite{Closset:2019hyt}): \be ds^2 = f^2 (d\chi + a dz + \bar{a} d\bar{z})^2 + c^2 dz d\bar{z}\, , \ee where \be \chi = \tau\, ,\quad z = \textrm{tan} \frac{\theta}{2}\, e^{i (\varphi - i \Omega \tau)}\, ,\quad \bar{z} = \textrm{tan} \frac{\theta}{2}\, e^{- i (\varphi - i \Omega \tau)}\, ,\\ \ee with \be f = 1\, ,\quad a = 0\, ,\quad c = L (1 + \textrm{cos}\, \theta) \, . \ee